 The Samsung Space SR75 is a decent 27", 1440p monitor with a unique stand.
 The space-saving stand limits dead-space on your desk, but slightly limits the Space's versatility.
 It delivers mediocre picture quality as it has bad viewing angles and poor black uniformity.
 It has a great native contrast ratio, which is good for dark scenes.
-Although it features a 144Hz refresh rate, it doesn't support any variable refresh rate technologies, and has higher-than-average input lag.
+It has a great 144Hz refresh rate, outstanding low input lag, and it supports AMD's FreeSync variable refresh rate technology, for a nearly tear-free gaming experience.

 We tested the 27" model, which has a 1440p, 144Hz screen.
 There is also a 32" model, which has a 4k screen and 60Hz refresh rate.
 We don't know how the 32" model performs.